WillbyH/HeightModifier/README.md

 # HeightModifier
-Change the height of elements in a selection.
+Change the height of elements in a selection - now with multiplayer support! (requires the "Modify Tile" permission)

 ### Put the HeightModifier.js file in your plugins folder.